aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Wireless Wave Safety/readme.md

 **When insalling any of the solutions provided below, take action and be counscient the agression/ agressor may change to other types and kinds of "wireless devices" these smart devices below are unable to detect**.

-**Always use the smart devices below conencted to a public data reposity wiht LIVE data streams.
+**Always use the smart devices below connected to a public data reposity wiht LIVE data streams.
 While at the same time, notice authorities and provide the web address link where the public data repository can be found**.
+Data repositories based on Harvards's www.dataverse.org are currently the most suited (not ideal) for the smart solutions provided below.

 **Be advised**